 During the early years, excellent progress was made in meeting all the objectives.
 From 1899 to 1918, the Caxton Club maintained private club rooms in the heart of Chicagos growing cultural community, on the tenth floor of the Fine Arts Building on Michigan Avenue.
 There members met, held exhibitions of books and prints from their personal and other collections, and browsed in the club library.
 An occasional luncheon was held in conjunction with the lectures that accompanied the opening of the exhibitions.
 In later years, financial difficulties forced the Club to forgo club rooms, regular exhibitions, and the library.

 During World War I, membership declined and the Club almost disbanded.
 Through the action of a handful of dedicated members, the Club survived and eventually prospered.
 The revived Caxton Club focused on providing a monthly dinner for its members with a distinguished group of speakers on topics related to literature and the book arts.
 In 1936, after experimenting with a variety of locations, the organization began a long association with the Mid-Day Club in the First National Bank Building (now Chase Tower), where its dinner meetings were held through 2007.
-Currently, dinner meetings are held on the third Wednesday of each month at The Cliff Dwellers, and informal presentations by Caxtonians are made at luncheons on the second Friday of each month at the Union League.
+Currently dinner meetings are held on the third Wednesday of each month and luncheon meetings are held on the second Friday of each month at the Union League Club.
+Programs at the meetings reflect the purpose of the Club: ..."to promote the arts pertaining to books and to foster their appreciation."
+The programs reflect the wide variety of interests of our members.
 There are usually no meetings during July or August.